-A new survey, carried out on behalf of Born Free, has indicated that more than half (56%) of the UK public polled think elephants should not be kept in zoos.
+A 2019 survey, carried out on behalf of Born Free, indicated that more than half (56%) of the UK public polled think elephants should not be kept in zoos.

 Born Free is concerned that the needs of elephants cannot be met in a zoo environment and is calling for a phase out.
 We want an elephant-free UK.